~Mirror in my pocket~

 A woman that resembled me smiled, and I wondered what had come to pass

-Weeks did pass my mirror became a treasure I would not leave behind
+Weeks did pass my mirror became a treasure never left behind

 Because when I looked into it, it was of my Nan it did remind.

-Then the day the mirror was so grey and full of gloom
+Then the day, I saw the mirror so grey and full of gloom

 I peered into it knowing there was some impending doom